Apprenticeships

 The scheme is unpaid, and entirely voluntary.
 Apprenticeships typically consist of 4 hours per week, for ten weeks.

 While the apprenticeship is totally separate from the final year project, it can provide useful experience and expertise.
 Students need to check with staff members who they would like to work with whether they are willing to accept students.
 Upon completion of the scheme students will receive a letter from the Head of School documenting their participation.
-For further information, please contact Dr. Chris Berry:
+For further information, please contact Dr. Liam Cross:

 How to become a Research Apprentice: